Cross Cultural Management Guide - Ghana

 Being a Manager in Ghana

-The business culture in Ghana is very hierarchical and intercultural success is more likely if you remember to be formal and courteous at all times:
+The business culture in Ghana is hierarchical and management success is more likely if you remember to be formal and courteous at all times:

-- The Ghanaian business style is to avoid "hard sell" techniques and maintain a courteous demeanor at all times.
+- The Ghanaian business style is to avoid "hard sell" techniques and maintain a courteous demeanour at all times.

 The Role of a Manager